 Getting in and out of Hanoi

-Many travellers arrive in Hanoi at the Noi Bai International Airport.
+Most travellers who aren’t border-hopping will first arrive for their backpacking Vietnam adventure via Hanoi at the Noi Bai International Airport.
 Because of the opening of the new international terminal, the immigration process has sped up substantially.
 It actually won the “World’s Most Improved Airport” award thanks to this new terminal.

 There are direct flights to several destinations from the Hanoi airport.
 Most of them are other Asian cities though, so you’ll probably need to make at least one connection if coming from Europe, the Americas, or Down Under.